alexhan01/jMyAverage/README.md

 button or looking at the ./data/sound/music.wav file
 - You can save the state of my application by pressing the "Save Data" button
 - You can reload the state of my application by pressing the "Load Data" button

+## Phase 4: Task 2

+- I implemented an appropriate use of Map in the GUI class under panels
+- The Map is used to store the various assignmentsPanel associated to each course